A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Introduction

 \subsection{Main ideas of the decomposition lemma}

-The main novelty of the current paper is to utilize classical algebraic geometry to provide a systematic way of reducing the primitive matrices in decomposition using the term $\sym\nabla\Phi$.
-With the theory of elliptic systems (see Section \ref{primilaries elliptic}), we need \begin{enumerate} \item a linear space $L\subset\Rsn$ whose nonzero elements are invertible after scaling the diagonal by $2$, to construct a elliptic system about $\Phi$, and as a consequence of solving this system, $D+\sym\nabla \Phi$ must lie in $L^\vee$, the dual space of $L$ in $\mathbb{R}^{\frac{n(n+1)}{2}}$ (see Lemma \ref{elimination lemma}); \item to check that $D+\sym\nabla\Phi$ (more directly, $L^\vee$) can be spanned by $\frac{n(n+1)}{2}-\dim L$ many primitive matrices $\xi_1\otimes\xi_1,\cdots,\xi_{\frac{n(n+1)}{2}-\dim L}\otimes\xi_{\frac{n(n+1)}{2}-\dim L}$ (see Lemma \ref{nonnegative coefficient lemma}). \end{enumerate} We aim to determine the maximal dimension of $L$, which corresponds to minimizing $M$ in \eqref{decomposition on M}, thereby leading to the highest regularity achievable by our method.
-It is natural to further consider the conditions under projectification, thus consequently reformulate the two conditions as \textit{intersection problems} in $\PRs$, which are \begin{enumerate} \item $\bP(L)\cap \bY=\varnothing$, with $\bY$ being the hypersurface of the matrices with vanishing determinants after scaling the diagonal by $2$ in $\PRs$, and \item the Veronese image of $\RP^{n-1}$ in $\PRs^\vee$, denote as $\bZ$, intersects $\bP(L^\vee)$, and the intersection can span $\bP(L^\vee)$. \end{enumerate} It is key to observe that the two conditions are coupled requirements as the varieties $\bY$ and $\bZ$ are dual to each other, in the sense of \textit{projective duality}, see Section \ref{projective duality}.
-Even more curiously, the first condition exhibits a clear $8$-fold periodicity, and is studied by Adams, Lax and Phillips in 60s.
-In \cite{ALP_1965,ALP_1966_correction}, they determined that the maximum dimension of a vector space consisting of real symmetric $n\times n$ matrices, in which every nonzero element is invertible, is $\rho(\frac{1}{2}n)+1$.
-The core of their result is Adams' deep theorem on maximum number of linearly independent vector fields on spheres \cite{Adams_1962_vecotrfields}. \begin{theo}[Adams \cite{Adams_1962_vecotrfields}] There are at most $\rho(n)-1$ linearly independent vector fields on spheres $S^{n-1}$. \end{theo}
+One useful and less standard point of view in this paper is to use classical algebraic geometry to reduce the number of rank-one symmetric matrices in the decomposition, after allowing the additional term $\sym\nabla\Phi$.
+To obtain the decomposition in the form of Lemma \ref{Decomposition Lemma}, using the theory of elliptic systems (see Section \ref{preliminaries elliptic}), we must establish: \begin{enumerate} \item A linear subspace $L \subset \mathbb{R}^{n\times n}_{\mathrm{sym}}$ whose nonzero elements $A$ satisfy that $A+\diag(A)$, obtained by doubling the diagonal entries of $A$, is invertible.
+This condition enables the construction of an elliptic system for $\Phi$; solving this system ensures that $D+\sym\nabla \Phi$ lies in $L^\perp$ (see Lemma \ref{elimination lemma}); \item The assurance that $D+\sym\nabla\Phi$ (or more precisely, $L^\perp$) can be spanned by $\frac{n(n+1)}{2}-\dim L$ many rank-one symmetric matrices $\xi_1\otimes\xi_1,\cdots,\xi_{\frac{n(n+1)}{2}-\dim L}\otimes\xi_{\frac{n(n+1)}{2}-\dim L}$ (see Lemma \ref{nonnegative coefficient lemma}). \end{enumerate} Our objective is to determine the maximal dimension of $L$.
+This directly minimizes the number of steps $M$ in \eqref{decomposition on M}, thereby yielding the highest regularity achievable by our method.
+It is natural to projectivize this setup, reformulating the two conditions as \textit{intersection problems} in $\PRs$: \begin{enumerate} \item $\bP(L)\cap \bY=\varnothing$, where $\bY \subset \PRs$ is the hypersurface of matrices whose determinants vanish after scaling the diagonal by $2$; and \item The Veronese image of $\RP^{n-1}$ in $\PRs^\vee$, denoted by $\bZ$, intersects $\bP(L^\perp)$ in such a way that the intersection spans $\bP(L^\perp)$. \end{enumerate} A key observation is that these two requirements are closely coupled: the varieties $\bY$ and $\bZ$ are dual to each other in the sense of \textit{projective duality} (see Section \ref{sec-projective duality}).
+Notably, the above first condition exhibits a clear $8$-fold periodicity, which was studied by Adams, Lax, and Phillips in the 1960s.
+In \cite{ALP_1965,ALP_1966_correction}, they determined that the maximum dimension of a real vector space of symmetric $n\times n$ matrices, in which every nonzero element is invertible, is $\rho(\frac{1}{2}n)+1$.
+This result relies on Adams' theorem concerning the maximum number of linearly independent vector fields on spheres \cite{Adams_1962_vectorfields}.